franciskershaw/game-of-fives/README.md

 Building on this format, I also added the following conditions as a result of feedback from my previous project and the different specifications required this time around:

 * Include the file name being amended where possible, such as index.html or script.js
-* Use the prefix 'logic:' in any commits aimed at amending or adding in something that was specifically related to the gameplay's javascript.
+* Use the prefix 'logic:' in any commits aimed at amending or adding in something that was specifically related to the gameplay's javascript functions.

 At the time of writing, these are among my recent commit messages and illustrate the format I applied for this project: